 48 bit Images are similar to 24-bit images.
 They have three RGB color channels, but have 16-bits per channel.
 Each channel is capable of 65,536 shades of color.
 When these are combined the image will have 281.5 trillion mixed colors.

-64 Bit Images have three color channels similar to 48-bit images.
+64 Bit Images are similar to 32-bit images.
+They have three color channels, just like the 48-bit images.
 However, they have an additional channel.
 This is used for an alpha channel in the case of RGB color spaces.
 The alpha channel holds additional information such as a transparency indicator

 The advantage of using high-bit-rate images is when image processing such as leveling is applied to an image.
 Leveling compresses or stretches the tonal range of an image.
 When these are performed on a True Color images - having 256 shades per channel - gaps may result.
 This is called posterization and appears as jumps or bands in color and brightness.
 When starting with 65,536 shades posterization is less likely to occur.
 High-bit-rate is also an advantage when small details in an image are of interest.
 An example would be in a medical image.
 When looking for immature tumors, the small details are cropped or rounded in an 8-bit per channel images.

 If an image is 16 bits per pixel, it is also called a 16-bit image, a high color image, or a 32K color image.
 Thirty-two thousand is roughly the number of different colors that can be represented by 16 bits, where there are 5 bits for each of the red, green, and blue values, the 16th bit can be the alpha bit.
 (Devices that specify 64K color support are also referring to 16-bit images, but they are counting the left-over bit.)

 If an image is 8 bits per pixel, it is also called an 8-bit image or a 256-color image.
 Two hundred fifty-six is the number of different colors that can be achieved by using the image data as 8-bit indexes to an array of colors called a palette.